tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/rd-plots.md

   - /regression/discontinuity
 ---

-## How to plot RD designs
+## Introduction

-We can visualize a graphical representation of a regression discontinuity design by illustrating the relationship between the outcome and the running variable.
-This can be done with a scatter plot of the observed outcome against the score, where each point would represent one observation.
+In the [last building block](/sharp/designs), we provided an introduction to the Regression Discontuinity Design and specifically the sharp RDD.Now, we will focus on RDD plots.
+We can visualize a graphical representation of a RDD by illustrating the relationship between the outcome and the running variable.

+Plotting RD Designs can be done with a scatter plot of the observed outcome against the score, where each point would represent one observation.
 However, simply plotting the raw data makes it hard to see discontinuities in the relationship between score and outcome.
-To illustrate this, we use the example described in [Sharp RD Designs](https://tilburgsciencehub.com/building-blocks/analyze-data/regression-discontinuity/sharp-rdd/) of the Meyersson application.
+To illustrate this, we use the example described in [Sharp RD Designs](/sharp/designs) of the Meyersson application.
 The data is available here: [data-link](regdata0.dta).

+## A plot with raw data

 First we need to open the dataset, rename the columns for better readability and filter the NA values.
 We do as follows: